DevonAir Radio in Crisis

 The Aftermath and Impact on DevonAir

-The period following Davenport’s exit was marked by a series of attempts to stabilise the station and refocus its efforts in a competitive market, especially as it faced increasing pressure from rivals like BBC Radio Devon.
-The shadow of Davenport’s leadership, with its mix of visionary ambition and later conflict, continued to loom large over the company’s operations.
+The period following Devonport’s exit was marked by a series of attempts to stabilise the station and refocus its efforts in a competitive market, especially as it faced increasing pressure from rivals like BBC Radio Devon.
+The shadow of Devonport’s leadership, with its mix of visionary ambition and later conflict, continued to loom large over the company’s operations.

 A Legacy of Unfinished Business